IBM/Kubernetes-container-service-GitLab-sample/README.md

 # GitLab deployment on Bluemix Kubernetes Container Service

 ## Overview
 This project shows how a common multi-component application can be deployed on the Bluemix Kubernetes Container service.
-Bluemix Container Service combines Docker and Kubernetes to deliver powerful tools, and an intuitive user experienc
+Bluemix Container Service combines Docker and Kubernetes to deliver powerful container orchestration.

 Gitlab represents a typical multi-tier app and each component will have their own container(s).
 The microservice containers will be for the web tier, the state/job database with Redis and PostgreSQL as the database.